rym-oualha/CarRacing-V0_with_PPO/Report.md

 * BATCH : the batch size of the training is 128
 * EPS : epsilon value is 0.1
 * LEARNING_RATE : lr is 0.001

-# How to train our agent
-In order to train the agent, we initialize the environment and the agent.
-For each time step, we will evaluate the state of the agent and define the actions to perform by the agent.
-When we reach the score of 66 we stop the training of our agent.

 # Results
 After 1000 episodes, our agent was able to reach an average score of 66.45.